 Here’s a solution for you to tackle this issue.

 First, get yourself a table or an elevated area to set up your shoot.
-Now place a white reflective surface below as well as behind the product.
+Now to start with white background photography, place a white reflective surface below as well as behind the product.
 You can choose a seamless paper, white foam core board, or even white plexiglass depending on whether you would like a reflection of the product or not.

 We would recommend a white foam core board as they are inexpensive and are easy to move around during the time of the shoot.